-In essence, CyberGhost uses additional features to guarantee your IP address and usage data are never logged and that your activity cannot be traced back to you.
+CyberGhost uses additional features to guarantee that your IP address and usage data are never logged and that your activity cannot be traced back to you.

 Keep in mind that WireGuard is still not 100% polished and while using it there was one instance when the Adobe CC app could not connect to the Internet.
 Switching to another protocol fixed the issue.

 As already mentioned, Cyberghost supports 91, however, keep in mind that 31/91 are supported by virtual server locations.
 Still, the vast majority of Cyberghost VPN servers are physical ones.
 Less than 2% of the total servers are virtual.

 You can find the full list of CyberGhost server locations on its website.

 CyberGhost Location and Privacy

 CyberGhost's HQ is located in Romania, a privacy-friendly country.
 Romania is not part of the 5/9/14 Eyes Alliance, so CyberGhost has no obligation to share your information with any government.

 Romania also made a name for itself within the European Union for upholding privacy-friendly values.

-According to Romanian law, Cyberghost is under no obligation to keep track of user activity, allowing CyberGhost to enforce a strict no-log policy.
+According to Romanian law, Cyberghost is not obligated to keep track of user activity, allowing CyberGhost to enforce a strict no-log policy.

 CyberGhost can preserve your private data and information even if it receives a legal request from any government agency.
-Meanwhile, the no-log policy and in-memory server mean that CyberGhost does not have any data other than your CyberGhost account information to begin with.
-This is obviously great for any user that aims toward privacy.
+Meanwhile, the no-log policy and in-memory server mean that CyberGhost does not have any data other than your CyberGhost account information.
+This is great for any user that aims toward privacy.

 CyberGhost's Parent Company – Kape – Raises Questions